MultiverseLearningProducts/swe/src/bootcamp/wk1/day1.md

 ## Assignment

-Create a new directory in your local Git repositoty called `familyTree`.
+Create a new directory in your local Git repository called `familyTree`.
 As a general rule, do NOT use spaces or special characters in directory or filenames.

 Can you create an object that represents 3 generations of a family tree?
 You could use the [Royal Family](https://i.insider.com/5e17677224fe1248eb288e84?width=1000&format=jpeg&auto=webp) or a celebrity family to model the concepts!
 A person in the family tree should have the following properties: